onthebusiness/harelang.org/content/platforms.md

 ## Third-party support

 Third parties may provide support for additional platforms.
+These ports are not supported by Hare upstream.
+Do not file tickets, write to the mailing lists, or ask questions on IRC related to these ports; see each port's own resources for support.

 - [macOS](https://github.com/hshq/harelang)